algolg/rofi-recent/README.md

 rofi -show recent
 ```

-If rofi-recent was added as a combi modi, the following command should also show rofi-recent:
+If rofi-recent was added as a combi modi, the following command should also work:

 ```sh
 rofi -show combi